-The indicator measures change in the number of 1km grid squares across the UK in which priority species were recorded in any given year - this is referred to as the 'occupancy index' and is effectively equivalent to changes in distribution of the species.
-The indicator will increase when a species becomes more widespread, and will decrease when a species becomes less widespread.
+This indicator measures change in the number of 1km grid squares across the UK in which priority species were recorded in any given year.
+This is referred to as the 'occupancy index' and is effectively equivalent to changes in the distribution of priority species for which data are available.
+The indicator will increase when priority species become more widespread on average, and decrease when species becomes less widespread.
 This indicator should be read in conjunction with C4a which provides data on those species for which abundance information is available.